Sneezedip/Tiktok-Booster/README.md

 - **CAPTCHA Bypass:** Utilizes Pillow and Tesseract OCR to accurately solve CAPTCHA challenges.
 - **Easy to Use:** Simple configuration and setup for quick deployment.

-# Version 1.1.1
+# Version 1.1.2
-    - Added Auto Updater
-    - Added Colors (colorama)
+    - Added Style to every String
-    - Added Credits
+    - Added more logs!
+    - If The program waits for too long, it will warn the user.
+    - Added "\r" end to every string to prevent printing flood.

 [<img src="https://img.shields.io/badge/PayPal-Donate-blue.svg?logo=PayPal">](https://paypal.me/sneezedip)